Catevika/catevika/README.md

 ### Currently

-- 👀 open for being hired at a Web Developer position
+- 👀 open for being hired at a Full-stack Developer position

 ### My goals for 2026-2027

-- 🚀 Find my dream job as a Web Developer
+- 🚀 Find my dream job as a Full-stack Developer
 - 💎 keep learning and learnig and learning

 ### Apart coding, I 💖